mobilityequity/maryland-local-gtfs/README.md

-# Update: As of August 2019, Feeds are no longer managed by the Center for Mobility Equity (CME).
-The University of Maryland's Maryland Transportation Institute (MTI) is now managing the feeds.
+# Update: As of August 2019, the University of Maryland's Maryland Transportation Institute (MTI) manages the feeds.

 # maryland-local-gtfs
 A repository for MD LOTS GTFS feeds that are managed and updated by MTI, a service provided free of charge.